koordinator-sh/koordinator/docs/proposals/scheduling/20220722-multi-hierarchy-elastic-quota-management.md

 ![image](/docs/images/runtimequota2.jpg)

 Then we find quota groupA can lent 5 quotas to B\C\D, and the cluster has 40 quotas to allocate, so the sum is 45 for B\C\D to share.
-We take the proportion of "max" as the basis for B\C\D to allocate shared resources by default, because the larger the "max" is, the more resources it wants.
-In this way, "max" has both the meaning of resource ceiling and allocation proportion.
-At the same time, we also support using new fields to represent the allocation proportion, which is called "shared-weight".

-Then we find quota groupA can lent 5 quotas to B\C\D, and the cluster has 40 quotas to allocate, so the sum is 45 for B\C\D to share.
-We introduce new fields to represent the allocation proportion, which is called "shared-weight". "shared-weight" determines the ability of quota groups to compete for shared resources.
-For example, in a scenario, although the "max" of each quota groups are different, SRE hopes that the ability of quota groups to compete for resources is equal, so it will configure "shared-weight" of all quota groups to the same value.
-If quota group don't config "shared-weight", it will equal to "max" by default.
-In this way, "max" has both the meaning of resource ceiling and allocation proportion: the larger the "max" is, the more resources it wants.
+We introduce a new field to represent the allocation fairness, which is called "shared-weight". "shared-weight" determines the ability of quota groups to compete for shared resources.
+That is to say, B/C/D will allocate resources in the cluster according to its "shared-weight".

+For example, assuming that the weights of B\C\D are 60\50\80

-In the above example, we assume that "shared-weight" is equal to "max".
-According to "max" proportion, quota groupB can get 45 * 60 / (60 + 50 + 80) = 14. quota group C can get 45 * 50 / (60 + 50 + 80) = 12. quota group D can get 45 * 80 / (60 + 50 + 80) = 19.
+- B can get 45 * 60 / (60 + 50 + 80) = 14

+- C can get 45 * 50 / (60 + 50 + 80) = 12

+- D can get 45 * 80 / (60 + 50 + 80) = 19

-However, quota groupB only need 5 more due to request is 20 and min is 15, and quota group C and D are still hungry, so quota groupB can share 14 - 5 = 9 to C and D.
+However, quota group B only need 5 more due to request is 20 and min is 15, and quota group C and D are still hungry, so quota group B can share 14 - 5 = 9 to C and D.

 ![image](/docs/images/runtimequota3.jpg)

 quota group C and D can still share the remained quota of 9 by allocation proportion, which C get 9 * 50 / (50 + 80) = 3,
 D get 9 * 80 / (50 + 80) = 6, and we get the runtime of each quota group finally.

 ![image](/docs/images/runtimequota4.jpg)